juanpfr/event-flow/README.md

 Simply visit the [Lovable Project](https://lovable.dev/projects/f4ef832b-70c5-46e4-ad33-8cdda7cf8c01) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Lovable will be commit automatically to this repo.

 **Use your preferred IDE**